ezgigm/Project4_Store_Sales_Forecasting/README.md

 # Resources

- For all details of competition:
+ For all details of the competition:

  https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/overview